day8/re-frame-async-flow-fx/README.md

 Second, coding (in javascript) a more complicated state machines with a bunch of failure states and cascades will ultimately get messy.
 Time is like a liquid under pressure and it will force it way out through the cracks in the abstraction.
-History tells us to implement state machines in a table driven way (a data driven way).
+A long history with FSM encourages us to implement state machines in a data driven way (a table driven way).

-So we choose data (while being mindful of the takeoffs).
+So we choose data and reject the redux-saga approach (while being mindful of the takeoffs).

 But it would be quite possible to create a re-frame version of redux-saga.
-In ClosureScript we have core.async instead of generator functions.
+In ClosureScript we have `core.async` instead of generator functions.
 That is left as an exercise for the motivated reader.

-A motivated user might also produce a full-on FSM version of this effects handler.
+A motivated user might also produce a fully general FSM version of this effects handler.